Jabrils/AI-Tactics/readme.md

 ## Authors Note
 - I initially was meaning to create a very complex AI system comprised of 4 parts, but after about 6 weeks of development, I realized how much time the grand vision would of taken to complete
-- I suspect the closer you get to a brain size of 128, the more useless nodes you'll end up having, but again this is a suspiscion, not tested
+- I suspect the closer you get to a brain size of 128, the more useless nodes you'll end up having, but again this is a suspicion, not tested
 - I really wanted to add the ability for an AI to learn from user input, but I just ended up getting to lazy to hack this in, more bothered by having to figure out how to work it into the UI than anything
 - when I made the video, I did 90% of my training with a learning rate of .01
 - I would love to see someone discover some really cool edge cases with this project
 - I really wanted to make a tournament mode feature
 - I absolutely hate the battle win chime, I made it quickly in 10m, meaning to go back & improve / finish it, but at this point in time, its been way too much time sunk into this project
-- I have not experimented enough with this project, but I have learned a lot, & want to take all of my failures & sucesses, learn from them, & make the next AI-In-Games project even better!
+- I have not experimented enough with this project, but I have learned a lot, & want to take all of my failures & successes, learn from them, & make the next AI-In-Games project even better!

 ## Credits
 - freepik - Running Icon